Outkarm/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me the opportunity to embark on this project.
-I would also like to thank everyone who supported me in making this project a reality.
+I would like to thank [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) the [author of the original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>